pmbanka/conventional-conversations/content/_index.md

 | **chore:**      | Chores are simple tasks that must be done before the subject can be "officially" accepted.
 Usually, these comments reference  some common process.
 Try to leave a link to the process description so that the reader knows how to resolve the chore. |

 Feel free to diverge from this specific list of labels if it seems appropriate.

+## Decorations

+Decorations indicate optional context for a comment.
+Decorations are added in brackets after the label as a comma-separated list (no spaces).

+{{< comment author="ccat" >}}
+**issue (test,fixtures):** This assertion can now rely on the api fixtures.
+{{< /comment >}}

+Suitable values for decorations will be unique to each project.
+We recommend that a set of possible decorations are established for a project.
+An agreed set of decorations should have no ambiguity as to what they are for and should not contain more than one decoration intended for the same context.

+Adding a decoration should improve understandability and should maintain readability.
+Having a list of many decorations in one comment would conflict with this ideal.

 ## More examples